Speak Out Drama Lessons

 Personal information

-Speak Out Drama Lessons and Step Out Dance Lessons will also compile a separate list of participants for each workshop, comprising of child’s name, age, parent/guardian’s name and contact telephone number.
+Speak Out Drama Lessons will also compile a separate list of participants for each workshop, comprising of child’s name, age, parent/guardian’s name and contact telephone number.

 All information is held in the strictest confidence and is never passed on to a third party.
 Any information concerning a child’s medical history/ongoing condition is disseminated on a need to know basis, namely staff and if necessary, any local first-aiders.